brianch/tetris-sound/README.md

 ### Running

-An initial version, only with the flashing detection method, is available [here](https://github.com/brianch/tetris-sound/actions/runs/10062817898), the later builds aren't working yet (they are not bundling everything needed).
+The windows executable should be available [here](https://github.com/brianch/tetris-sound/actions) (click on on the most recent green ticked link and scroll to the bottom of the page, download requires github login.

-If you want to run it from the python file, install tesserocr, download the repository and run:
+If you want to run it from the python file, install tesserocr, download the repository and inside the directory run:

 ```
 python3 -m venv venv